Nebo15/sage/README.md

 2. Hard to control that for all cases there is a condition to compensate then;
 3. Does not cover retries, async operations or circuit breaker;
 4. Can not keep things together, because `with` returns are not available in `else` block;
-5. No error handling in case of code bugs;
+5. No error handling in case of our code has bugs;
 5. Hard to test.

 Of course, you can manage that by splitting `create_and_subscribe_user/1`, but the resulting code would take more space and be harder to maintain.